Kenilworth

 Campaigners say they have called on their personal and professional networks, dropped leaflets door to door, met with councillors and begun preparations for a resident-led open meeting presentation.

-Next they hope to set up at Sainsbury's on Warwick Road to encourage more local people to sign - subject to permission from the shop.
+Next they plan to set up at Sainsbury's on Warwick Road to give more local people the chance to sign.

 "The way the community has come together with a mix of tenacity and hope to achieve our goal of a reduced 30mph speed limit and new crossing, feels very special," one resident said to Nub News.